 - Clothes: duvets; pillows

-See new, extra or replacement bins to order a second black box, or separate out your recycling e.g. paper in one, cans in another, into open carrier bags (not black bags) and place next to your black box
+You can order a second black box, or separate your recycling into open carrier bags (not black bags) and place next to your black box.

 Blue plastic bottle and cardboard bin

-- Plastic bottles used for: Cleaning products e.g. washing-up liquid, bleach and fabric conditioner
+- Cleaning products e.g. washing-up liquid, bleach and fabric conditioner

 - Cooking oil